 Moderate OB position limiting revenue visibility; concentrated OB and execution risks - NPPL's OB moderated to Rs.
-2,828.5 crore as of March 31, 2024 (order book-to-OI of 1.5 times based on OI of FY2024) from Rs.
-4,445.9 crore as of June 30, 2023, due to muted order inflow in FY2024 and H1 FY2025.
+2,459.6 crore as on December 31, 2024 (order book-to-OI of 1.3 times based on OI of FY2024) from Rs.
+2,828.5 crore as on August 31, 2024 due to muted order inflow.
 This limits the company's medium-term revenue visibility.
-Further, NPPL's ratings factor in its highly concentrated OB, with top five projects accounting for ~91% of the pending OB as of August 31, 2024.
-The execution risks persist as five of the six HAM projects in the order book have scheduled COD in FY2025 and ~66% of the orders in hand had execution of less than 20% as of August 31, 2024.
+Further, NPPL's ratings factor in its highly concentrated OB, with top five projects accounting for ~93% of the pending OB as on August 31, 2024.
+The execution risks persist as five of the six HAM projects in the order book have scheduled commercial operations date (COD) in FY2025-FY2026 and ~49% of the orders in hand had execution of less than 20% as on December 31, 2024.

 Pending equity commitments towards its HAM projects - ICRA has undertaken limited consolidation of NPPL with its HAM project subsidiaries (HAM SPVs), factoring in the equity commitments and support towards meeting any cash flow mismatches.
-It currently has six HAM projects (five under construction and one awaiting AD) requiring total equity of ~Rs.
+At present, it has six HAM projects (three achieved PCOD and other three under construction) requiring total equity of ~Rs.
 529 crore.
-Of the same, NPPL had infused ~Rs.
-360 crore as of August 31, 2024, and the balance is likely to be infused during next 18 months.
+Of the same, NPPL infused ~Rs.
+443 crore as on January 15, 2025, and the balance is likely to be infused over the next 18 months.
 Given the healthy profitability expected in these projects, the cash flows generated from its core construction business, along with available liquidity and up-streaming of funds through debt top-ups, coupled with possible monetisation avenues available in the operational projects, are likely to be sufficient to meet the forthcoming funding commitments.
 Nonetheless, any significant addition of new BOT projects in the OB, resulting in disproportionate equity commitments, could have a bearing on the liquidity.
 Hence, timely divestment of stake in completed BOT projects remains important.

 Sectoral risks including BG requirement - NPPL is exposed to the cyclicality inherent in the construction industry and intense competition in the tender-based contract award system, resulting in risk of volatility in order inflows and revenues.
-The stiff competition in the road sector for both the engineering, procurement and construction (EPC) and HAM projects could exert pressure on the company's profitability.
+The stiff www.icra .in Page competition in the road sector for both the EPC and HAM projects could exert pressure on the company's profitability.
 NPPL is exposed to sizeable contingent liabilities in the form of bank guarantees (outstanding BGs of ~Rs.
-508 crore as of July 31, 2024), mainly towards performance guarantee, mobilisation advance and security deposits.
+485 crore as on January 15, 2025), mainly towards performance guarantee, mobilisation advance and security deposits.
 Nonetheless, ICRA draws comfort from the long presence and established relationships with its clients, healthy execution track record and no invocation of guarantees in the past.